balakarthikeyan/notes/questions/angular.md

 <button (click)="onClick()">Click me</button>
 <input (input)="onInputChange($event)">
 ```
-This data binding type is when information flows from the view to the component when an event is triggered.
-The view sends the data from an event like the click of a button to be used to update the component.

 ## What is a Pipe ?
 Pipes are simple functions to use in template expressions to accept an input value and return a transformed value.